 6. Prioritise coolant

-You need to ensure that your coolant levels are right.
-Check them regularly and top them up before significant journeys.
+Check your coolant levels regularly and top them up before significant journeys.

 It pays to keep coolant in your car at all times, but the imperative is greater during the summer months.